vicsim181/Pur_Beurre/README.md

  * yaourt aux fruits (Fruits yogurt)
  * glace chocolat (Chocolate ice cream)

 Those products are based on what is available in the french market and stores, the data about thoses products are extracted from the OpenFoodFacts database.
+The categories can be found in the settings.json file located in the Scripts folder.
+The names and the total of category can be modified in this settings.json file.

 ## How to install the application?